eldoJr/eldomacuacua.com/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit by linking back to [Yashita Namdeo](https://github.com/yashitanamdeo).
+Please give proper credit by linking back to [Eldo A. Macuácua](https://github.com/eldoJr).
 Thanks!

 ## 🛠 Installation & Set Up